WeberSynBioLab/optoConfig-96/README.md

 > Here, the Programs which are assigned to the LEDs of a well are displayed.

 <a href="docs/images/well_colors.jpg"><img src="docs/images/well_colors.jpg" title="Wells are colored depending on which LEDs have an assigned Program" width="200"></img></a>
+_Cells are colored depending on the LEDs which have a program assigned to them._

 The Program Assignment table is formatted like a multi-well plate: Table rows correspond to plate rows, table columns correspond to plate columns.